 Standard Deduction

 To simplify tax calculations and to reduce the burden of auditing itemized deductions by the Internal Revenue Service (IRS), tax law provides for a standard deduction that most taxpayers can choose if it exceeds their itemized deductions.
-This is one of the deductions that is considered an adjustment from gross income.
-Sometimes, Congress has set the standard deduction to be equal to the poverty level, but this has not been consistent.
+This deduction is an adjustment from gross income.
+Sometimes, Congress set the standard deduction to equal the poverty level, but was not consistent.
 Nowadays, the standard deduction is considerably less than the poverty level.
 Nonetheless, most people do claim the standard deduction rather than itemize.
 About 65.6% of all returns claimed the standard deduction.
 Although one ostensible goal of the standard deduction is to allow poor people to keep more of their money, the standard deduction does not save on payroll taxes, which is generally the greatest tax burden on poor people.

 The standard deduction is a specific amount, adjusted annually for inflation, which can be deducted from adjusted gross income to arrive at taxable income, and varies according to the filing status of the taxpayer.
 However, no standard deduction can be claimed when calculating the alternative minimum taxable income (AMTI).
 For tax year 2020 only, up to $300 of cash charitable contributions can be deducted without itemizing.